twilson63/colonial/README.md

 ## What is it?

-This project is our group website, and instead of creating a database driven site that contains people, projects, and pages.
-We decided to empower all ruby members to fork this project, add their profiles, links to their projects, etc on their own.
+This project is our group website, and instead of creating a database driven site that contains people, projects, and pages we decided to empower the group members to fork this project, add their profiles, links to their projects, etc. on their own.

-The project is a sinatra application that does the following:
+The project is a Sinatra application that parses files in the pages, people, and projects directory and serves them to the client.

-    Template parser that generates pages then serves them through a Sinatra front-end for a small amount of "dynamicity."

 It is really easy to create a project, profile or page, but for step by step instructions please see the sections below: